whitneyburton/portfolios/students/1606-back/brian-heim/template.md

 #### (ways you supported the larger Turing community)

-  -I engaged in helping other students from 1606-b, especially with the Flashcards project
+  -I engaged in helping other students from 1606-b, especially with the Flashcards project.
+Upon receiving positive feedback for this, I decided to leave Miyamoto for Hopper posse so that I can offer help to the next generation of Mod 1 students.

   -I spread the word about Turing to friends, family and former co-workers, one such co-worker has already expressed interest in joining!